-A seminar designed to explore and integrate educational theory and its implication for the educational ministry of the church with a focus on current psychological and motivational approaches to learning.
+A seminar designed to explore current educational theory and its implications for the educational ministry of the local church.

 34820 Life Span Development and Educational Practice 4 hrs

 A seminar designed to survey traditional and contemporary research in human development.
 The student applies the understanding of human development to educational practice in the student's ministry setting.